Conditional independence ideals with hidden variables: Proofs of main results

 \begin{Lemma} $I_0$ is prime for $k \ge 2, \ell = 2, d \ge 2, s = 2, t = 2$. \end{Lemma}

 \begin{proof} In this case, $I_0$ is a (generalised) binomial edge ideal generated by all $2$-minors of~$P$.
-Primeness follows from the results in~\cite{Rauh}, but can easily be seen directly as follows: first note that $p_{k,1}$ is non-zerodivisor modulo $I_0$ by Lemma~\ref{localise vars}.
-By the Localization Lemma, $(R/I_0)_{p_{k,1}} \cong (R / J)_{p_{k,1}}$ where $J$ is a monomial ideal generated by variables.
+Primeness follows from the results in~\cite{Rauh}, but also follows easily from the following argument.
+First note that $p_{k,1}$ is non-zerodivisor modulo $I_0$ by Lemma~\ref{localise vars}.
+By the Localization Lemma~\ref{rules}, $(R/I_0)_{p_{k,1}} \cong (R / J)_{p_{k,1}}$ where $J$ is a monomial ideal generated by variables.
 In particular $J$ is prime and so $I_0$ is prime. \end{proof}